 What is Binocular Vision Dysfunction?

-Our doctors at Vision Specialists of Michigan have made pioneering discoveries into the diagnosis and treatment of Binocular Vision Dysfunction, a group of conditions that cause There are six different muscles controlled by three different cranial nerves that coordinate the movement of each eye.
+Our doctors at Vision Specialists of Michigan have made pioneering discoveries into the diagnosis and treatment of Binocular Vision Dysfunction.
+People suffering from these conditions have a small amount of There are six different muscles controlled by three different cranial nerves that coordinate the movement of each eye.

 In order to achieve perfect binocular vision and to avoid double vision, the brain and all twelve muscles must work together so that each eye points directly at the object being viewed.